Rain-X Rain Repellent Review: I Tested This Windshield Treatment for 20 Days

 ✅ Performance was consistent across conditions❌ Effectiveness diminishes quickly at lower speeds

-Rain-X Rain Repellent is the most popular glass treatment which improves visibility during rainy conditions by making water bead up and slide off your windshield.
+Rain-X is the most popular rain-x glass treatment on the market.
+It’s a water repellent that improves visibility during rainy conditions by making water bead up and slide off your windshield.

-Rain-X creates a hydrophobic layer on the windshield, which allows water to form into droplets which are then quickly carried away by airflow, especially at higher speed.
+It creates a hydrophobic layer on the glass surface, which causes water to form into small droplets that are then quickly carried away by airflow — especially at higher speeds.

 rain x rain repellent